-Met Police Officer Who Shot Chris Kaba Thought Colleague Was ‘About to Die,’ Court Hears
+Met Police Officer Claims He Thought Colleague Was ‘About to Die’ in Fatal Chris Kaba Shooting

-“I had a genuine belief that there was an imminent threat to life, I thought one or more of my colleagues was about to die,” Blake testified.
+“I had a genuine belief that there was an imminent threat to life.
+I thought one or more of my colleagues was about to die,” Blake told the court.
 “If I hadn’t acted, I thought one of my colleagues would be dead.
 I felt I had a duty to protect them.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.